Fast-iTPN: Integrally Pre-Trained Transformer Pyramid Network with Token Migration: iTPN

-Throughout this paper, the pre-training task is masked image modeling (MIM) and the fine-tuning tasks can be image classification, object detection, and instance/semantic segmentation.
-Existing approaches assumed that they share the same \textbf{backbone}, but need different \textbf{necks} and \textbf{heads}.
-Mathematically, the pre-training and fine-tuning objectives are written as:
+Throughout this paper, the pre-training task is masked image modeling (MIM) and the fine-tuning tasks include image classification, object detection, and instance/semantic segmentation.
+These tasks share the same backbone, but use different necks and heads.
+The self-supervised pre-training and fine-tuning objective functions are formulated as